Founder, Trustee and Admin

 This charity is just amazing and it’s extremely rewarding to volunteer and see poorly children across the country sparkle in their pjs and gowns.

-Quality Control Fairy
+Head of Quality Control

 Hi my name is Susie, I am 71 years young and have been happily married for nearly 48 years and I have 2 married children.
 I attended a teacher training college in Bath, in the late 1960s, studying Home Economics Dress & Design.
 Teaching firstly in a Secondary school and then for over 30 years in the same Primary school.
 I finally retired from teaching in July 2018, after many happy years.